mnito/bodm/README.md

 BODM can easily handle complex saves which includes inserts and updates at all levels of the object and its references.

-To learn more about what BODM can do, see the tutorials folder.
+To learn more about what BODM can do, see the tutorial folder.

 ## Installation